 We know primitive races needed some way of knowing the time of year, or why seasons changed.
-To some of the earlier races it meant life or death because of the extreme heat or cold temperatures.
-It would mean; plants would die, food would disappear, hunters needed animals, and fisher-men fished.
-Certain times animals were roaming freely, while other times they migrated.
-The most important issue to the primitive races was religion, and feasts – celebrating the gods.
+To some of the earlier races, it meant life or death because of the extreme heat or cold temperatures.
+It would mean; plants would die, food would disappear, hunters needed animals, and fishermen fished.

 The calendar, divided into two periods, the years before the birth of Jesus and A.D. means in the year of the Lord.
-Somewhere in time the year 0 was lost.
-Did you know that the year 1 A.D. immediately follows 1 B.C. so the year of the birth of Christ is missing.
-If you study the science you will hear that Christ was really born four years before his birth, or was he?
+Somewhere in time, the year 0 was lost.
+Did you know that the year 1 A.D. immediately follows 1 B.C. so the year of the birth of Christ is missing?
+If you study science you will hear that Christ was really born four years before his birth, or was he?

-Did you know that if you turned the calendar pages backwards you would find the year exactly opposite in time.
+Did you know that if you turned the calendar pages backward you would find the year exactly opposite in time?
 But learning this – we still have birthdays, we still move ahead, and have time to celebrate life.

 When did numbers begin to show up on each year?

-The Hebrew calendar dates back to the beginning of the world and their calculation to be 3760 years and three month B.C. and they still follow this fictitious calendar, since science has proven them wrong.
+The Hebrew calendar dates back to the beginning of the world and their calculation to be 3760 years and three months B.C. they still follow this fictitious calendar, since science has proven them wrong.